aebabis/factorio-state-machine/README.md

 Timers, if used, must be declared at the beginning of a program.
 If a variable is declared as a timer, the corresponding signal will be automatically incremented by 1 each tick.
 The timer can still be read and written to as a normal variable.
-Only letters signals can be timers.
+Only letter signals can be timers.

 ```
 timer T